The Early Years

 • Being Imaginative and Expressive

-Subject leaders use the EYFS guidance, Development Matters and individual cohort needs to adapt their Progression of Skill documents.
+Subject leaders use statutory guidance, EYFS Policy, Intent Statement and EYFS Progression documents to inform their Progression of Knowledge and Skill documents.
 We use these to inform our curriculum objectives to set realistic and challenging expectations that meet the needs of all our children.
+These provide an ambitious and progressive top level view of what we want our children to know, understand and be able to do.
 We achieve this through:

 • Planning opportunities that build upon and extend children’s knowledge, experience, and interests, and develop their self-esteem and confidence.